When you first get pregnant, everything looks pretty normal from the outside.

 For example, how many times you’ve been pregnant before, muscle tone, if you have a retroverted uterus, and other things.

-But generally speaking, unfortunately in the first trimester, it’s really hard to notice the difference between your normal belly or a few extra kilos!
+But generally speaking, in the first trimester, it’s really hard to notice the difference between your normal belly or a few extra kilos!

 I remember when I hit the 13 week mark during my first pregnancy, I had a big meltdown!